flowerinthenight/dysync/README.md

-A utility for syncing [DynamoDB](https://aws.amazon.com/dynamodb/) tables between two accounts.
+A utility for syncing a [DynamoDB](https://aws.amazon.com/dynamodb/) table between two accounts.